Rob Gronkowski Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 - Note: Gronkowski's stats vs. Falcons date back to 2016.

-- The Falcons are giving up 249.3 passing yards per game this season, the NFL's 13th-ranked pass defense.
+- The Falcons are conceding 249.3 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- The Falcons have allowed 21 passing TDs this season (1.9 per game), ranking them 27th among NFL defenses.
+- With 21 passing TDs conceded this season, the Falcons defense is ranked 27th in the NFL.

 Recent Performances

-- In last week's game against the Colts, Gronkowski was targeted nine times and racked up seven catches for 123 yards (17.6 yards per reception).
+- In last week's outing against the Colts, Gronkowski was targeted nine times, picking up 123 yards on seven receptions (averaging 17.6 yards per catch).

-- Over his last three games, Gronkowski has 13 catches (on 17 targets) for 194 yards, averaging 64.7 yards per game.
+- Gronkowski has totaled 194 receiving yards (64.7 per game), reeling in 13 balls on 17 targets over his last three outings.

 Gronkowski's Tampa Bay Teammates